Adaptations of The Chronicles of Narnia: Stage

-A month later, Una Vida Mejor -UVM- (Ciudad de Buenos Aires, July) invited the cast and staff to participate on the occasion of Friendship day.
+In 2022, the Logos Theater, of Taylors, South Carolina, created a stage adaptation of The Horse and His Boy, with later performances at the Museum of the Bible and Ark Encounter.

 Radio

 The critically acclaimed BBC Radio 4 dramatisation was produced between 1988 and 1997, starring Maurice Denham as Professor Kirke.
 Collectively titled Tales of Narnia it covers the entire series and is approximately 15 hours long.
 The series was released in Great Britain on both audio cassette and CD by BBC Audiobooks.
 In 2014, the whole series was released (in the author's preferred order) as a single audio book on Audible titled The Complete Chronicles of Narnia by BBC Worldwide with a total runtime of 15 hours 11 minutes.

 Between 1999 and 2002 Focus on the Family produced radio dramatisations of all 7 books through its Radio Theatre program.
-The production included a cast of over a hundred actors (including Paul Scofield as "The Storyteller" and David Suchet as "Aslan"), an original orchestral score and cinema-quality digital sound design.
+The production included a cast of over a hundred actors (including Paul Scofield as "The Storyteller" and David Suchet as Aslan), an original orchestral score and cinema-quality digital sound design.
 The total running time is slightly over 22 hours.
 Douglas Gresham, the stepson of C. S. Lewis, hosts the series.

 The Focus on the Family version was broadcast on the BBC in the mid-2000s.
 Currently, the BBC distributes both their own original Radio 4 version and the "Focus on the Family" version, the former under the banner "BBC Radio Presents" and the latter under the banner "BBC Radio Theatre".
 In the United States, the former is available only on audio cassette and the latter is distributed on CD.